cnoe-io/reference-implementation-aws/README.md

 $ cat private/github-token
 github_pat_ABCDEDFEINDK....
 ```
+# Make sure that the new GitHUb token can access your new GitHub Organization

 # DELETE AND PURGE THIS BEFORE RELEASE
 ## Before you install  (Because this repo isn't public yet)